Increasing trust among users by leveraging community-based data

 THE PROBLEM

-Research showed users struggled to find reliable data to make reports and presentations
+Research showed users struggled to find reliable data for their final deliverables, reports and presentations for the executive team, eroding trust.

 SOLUTION PREVIEW

-A two-pronged solution addressed users' lack of trust in the data and reduced repetitive tasks.
+Our solution addressed users' lack of trust in the data and reduced repetitive tasks by centralizing the most common data.

-The Hub Solution allowed users to find validated data quickly.
+The new Hub experience allowed users to quickly find validated data, increasing trust.

 OUR TEAM

-As a small consulting team, our task was to improve the usability of the platform.
+Our small consulting team's task was to improve the usability of the platform and increase user adoption.

-To do this, my co-designer and I interviewed a handful of users to test this idea and reported back to the rest of the team: 3 developers and the Product Manager.
+To do this, my co-designer and I interviewed a handful of users and reported back to the rest of the team: 3 developers and the Product Manager.

 USER GROUP